imroc/req/README.md

     <p align="center"><a href="https://pkg.go.dev/github.com/imroc/req/v3"><img src="https://pkg.go.dev/badge/github.com/imroc/req.svg"></a></p>
 </p>

-## Big News
+## News

-Brand-new version v3 is out, which is completely rewritten, bringing revolutionary innovations and many superpowers, try and enjoy :)
+Brand-New version v3 is out, which is completely rewritten, bringing revolutionary innovations and many superpowers, try and enjoy :)

 If you want to use the older version, check it out on [v1 branch](https://github.com/imroc/req/tree/v1).